Vector space summands of lower syzygies: Introduction

 \begin{intthm} Assume that one of the equivalent conditions~\eqref{int121}-\eqref{int123} in Theorem~\ref{int12} holds.
 Then: \begin{enumerate}[\rm(a)] \item The equality $\B(R)=\edim(R)$ holds. \item If $R$ is Gorenstein, then it is an artinian principal ideal ring of minimal multiplicity. \item If $R$ is Cohen-Macaulay and non-Gorenstein and $M$ is a reflexive $R$-module, then $M$ is free. \end{enumerate} \end{intthm}

 The proofs of Theorems~\ref{int12} and~\ref{i1} take up almost the entire Section~\ref{sec20240910a}.
 The conditions~\eqref{int121}-\eqref{int124} in Theorem~\ref{int12} are readily computable for particular rings and syzygy modules, which has allowed us to find many examples that do and do not satisfy these conditions.
 These examples, as well as some involving higher syzygy modules, are collected in Section~\ref{sec20240912z}.
-The second point of this article is to investigate the following question regarding $E^*$ being a $k$-vector space; this is the subject of Sections~\ref{sec20240911a} and \ref{sec20240911d}.
+The second point of this article is to investigate the following question regarding $E^*$ being annihilated by the maximal ideal; this is the subject of Sections~\ref{sec20240911a} and \ref{sec20240911d}.
+We note here that this property is equivalent to saying $\tr_R(E)=\soc(R)$ (see \ref{tinytr}).
+Since the socle is contained in any trace ideal of an Artinian local ring, this condition is equivalent to the ring having tiny canonical trace.

 Notice that when $R$ is not Gorenstein, $E^*$ is the second syzygy of the Auslander transpose of $E$; see~\ref{para20240911c}.
 Hence, this question is closely related to our work in Sections~\ref{sec20240910a} and~\ref{sec20240912z}.

 \begin{question} Assuming that $R$ is artinian, when is $E^*$ a $k$-vector space?
 In other words, for what artinian local rings $R$ does the equality $\fm E^*=0$ hold? \end{question}